HugoLB0/hugolb0/README.md

 - 🌐 Web Scraping
 - 🔒 Penetration Testing

+😃 A bit more about me:
+- 🏆 1st place at Entrepreneur First Multimodal AI Hackathon
+- 🏅 Antler Young Talent
+- 💼 Startup Founder (in stealth mode cuz we like to keep things secret)

 🔨 Languages and Tools:
 - Python
 - Various ML frameworks (TensorFlow, PyTorch, Scikit-learn)